Dune is launching a beta suite of tools for writing SQL queries with the help of large language models.

 The Wand Edit feature allows you to edit an existing SQL query based on a natural language question.
 Similar to query generation, any additional tables required should be explicitly included in the natural language edit request to make use of schemas.
 This feature simplifies the process of refining and fine-tuning SQL queries generated by the system or existing queries in your application.

 You can find this feature in the query editor and click the wand logo in the top right corner to open the Wand bar.
-An non-empty query page should open in Edit mode and you can toggle between Create and Edit modes using the buttons in the top right corner of the query editor.
+A non-empty query page should open in Edit mode and you can toggle between Create and Edit modes using the buttons in the top right corner of the query editor.

 Below are some examples of use cases for the Wand Edit feature: